No car? No problem! A leisurely train trip through Echigo-Tsumari

 Notice

-*Train schedules shown are for reference only.
+*The train times listed are for reference only.
 Trains run at other times as well, but please note that schedules may change and delays or cancellations may occur due to snow.
-Please check the schedule using a route search app before visiting or traveling.
+We recommend checking a route search app or similar service before traveling to the venue.

 *The duration of winter Special Exhibitions at each facility varies by year.
 Please check the Events page on our website for the latest information.